timescale/docs/timescale-cloud/troubleshooting.md

 and consider upgrading to a larger plan to avoid service outage.
 ```

-You can resolve this by logging in to your MST account and increasing your
+You can resolve this by logging in to your Timescale Cloud account and increasing your
 available resources.
-From the MST Dashboard, select the service that you want to
+From the Timescale Cloud Dashboard, select the service that you want to
 increase resources for.
 In the `Overview` tab, locate the `Service Plan`
 section, and click `Upgrade Plan`.
 Select the plan that suits your requirements,
 and click `Upgrade` to enable the additional resources.